dfar-io/dfar-io.github.com/content/posts/2020-02-08-installing-arch-linux.md

 ## Installation

+If planning to dual boot, install Windows first, using a smaller partition.

 First, boot the Arch Linux USB stick onto the computer of choice.
 After finished loading, you should see a command terminal.

 To increase font size during install, use: